Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 Test Features

-Primarily used by the Marine Corps and U.S Air Force
+Primarily used by the U.S. military

 No penalty for wrong answers